Reconstruction of stochastic 3-D signals with symmetric statistics from 2-D projection images motivated by cryo-electron microscopy: Reconstruction Results

 \section{Reconstruction Results}

-Numerical results on both synthetic and experimental images of a Virus Like Particle (VLP) derived from bacteriophage HK97~\cite{HendrixJohnson.HK97assemblymaturation.ExpMedBio.2012} are described in this section.
+Numerical results based on cryo-EM images of two different particles, the bacteriophage HK97~\cite{HendrixJohnson.HK97assemblymaturation.ExpMedBio.2012} and the virus N$\omega$V~\cite{MatsuiLanderKhayatJohnsonPNAS2010}, are described in this section.
+Numerical results on both synthetic and experimental images of a Virus Like Particle (VLP) derived from bacteriophage HK97~\cite{HendrixJohnson.HK97assemblymaturation.ExpMedBio.2012} are described in detail in Sections~\ref{sec:results:simulated} and~\ref{sec:results:HK97:experimental}, respectively.
 The VLP is essentially the bacteriophage minus the bacteriophage's portal, tail, and genome leaving only the icosahedrally symmetric capsid.
 HK97 has a complicated lifecycle wherein it first self-assembles in near equilibrium conditions and then undergoes a sequence of essentially irreversible maturation transformations, which result in a robust particle capable of surviving outside of the host cell.
 One of the first steps of maturation is the digestion by a virally-encoded protease of the so-called $\delta$ domain of the $60\times 7$ copies of the capsid peptide that together make up the capsid of the bacteriophage.
-The experimental images~\cite{VeeslerKhayatKrishnamurthySnijderHuangHeckAnandJohnsonHK97Structure2014} come from the particle, denoted by {\withpro}~\cite{YunyeGongVeeslerDoerschukJohnsonJSB2016}, that contains a protease that is defective so that the particle is trapped in the Prohead~I step of maturation.
-The average outer radius of the capsid is 254~{\AA}.
+(The $\delta$ domain is roughly the region between radii 93~{\AA} and 193~{\AA}~\cite{VeeslerKhayatKrishnamurthySnijderHuangHeckAnandJohnsonHK97Structure2014,YunyeGongVeeslerDoerschukJohnsonJSB2016} where the outter radius of the particle is 254~{\AA}~\cite[PDB~3QPR]{HuangKhayatLeeGertsmanDudaHendrixJohnsonHK97JMB2011}) The experimental images~\cite{VeeslerKhayatKrishnamurthySnijderHuangHeckAnandJohnsonHK97Structure2014} come from the particle, denoted by {\withpro}~\cite{YunyeGongVeeslerDoerschukJohnsonJSB2016}, that contains a protease that is defective so that the particle is trapped in the Prohead~I step of maturation.
+The average outer radius of the capsid is 254~{\AA}~\cite[PDB~3QPR]{HuangKhayatLeeGertsmanDudaHendrixJohnsonHK97JMB2011} and the sphere in which the reconstruction is computed has radius 280~{\AA}.

+In addition, numerical results on experimental images of the virus N$\omega$V~\cite{MatsuiLanderKhayatJohnsonPNAS2010} are described in detail in Section~\ref{sec:results:NwV:experimental}.
+N$\omega$V has a complicated lifecycle wherein it self-assembles in near equilibrium conditions at neutral pH, undergoes a large reduction in diameter when exposed to acidic conditions, and finally undergoes $60\times 4$ self-catalyzed cleavage reactions in the peptide capsid which makes the diameter reduction irreversible.
+The experimental images~\cite{MatsuiLanderKhayatJohnsonPNAS2010} come from particles 30~minutes after the pH change.
+The average outer radius of the capsid is 211~{\AA}~\cite[PDB~1OHF]{HelgstrandMunchiJohnsonLiljasNwVVirology2004} and the sphere in which the reconstruction is computed has radius 230~{\AA}.